-A place for research, conservation and tourism, linking three fragile landscapes
+Research, conservation and tourism intersecting at three fragile landscapes

 As its managers, Philip Island Nature Parks (a not-for-profit organisation) is a pre-eminent authority on care for penguins and their habitat, so this Visitor Centre must balance the twin ambitions of eco-tourism and conservation.